Kettlebells benefit all fitness enthusiasts of all ages from beginners to experienced weightlifters!

 There are a whole variety of exercises and actions that can be achieved with kettlebells.
 The dynamic nature of kettlebell training promotes flexibility as movement takes place through an increased range of motion (ROM).
 The whole body is often involved as many parts are being challenged by gravitational force.
 This means that lower weights can be very effective.
 For example, swinging an 8kg kettlebell could equate to 56kg pulling force with each kettlebell swing action!!

-Technique is key however, although exercises such as the kettlebell swing is really quite straightforward to learn.
+although exercises such as the kettlebell swing is really quite straightforward to learn.
 It improves posture, strengthens your posterior chain, strengthens the heart AND can help you to lose weight.
 If you learn more kettlebell exercises, this opens up the opportunity to vary the workout and create fun circuits or complexes (a number of kettlebell exercises completed using repetitions and sets).

-Metabolism is quickly elevated with kettlebell training due to multiple muscle groups and your entire neuro-muscular system being activated.
+Due to multiple muscle groups and your entire neuro-muscular system being activated.
 In a short time, you can get an excellent workout and keep your metabolism raised for a good while after you finish your training session, therefore using stored energy during and after your workout!

 An example of this was found in a study of kettlebell complexes, which revealed that the body uses extra energy for up to 38 hours post training, therefore our metabolism can be elevated for 114 hours per week by just training 3 x per week.